 In comparison, the NVIDIA GeForce GTX 970 has 4GB of GDDR5 memory and offers up to 60% higher performance than its predecessor, the NVIDIA Geforce 880M.
-Let’sLet’s compare both based on different factors.
+So Let’sLet’s compare both based on different factors.

 And now, it’s even better, with 6GB of GDDR5 memory and a higher clock speed.
-You can take on today’s most challenging, graphics-intensive games without missing a beat.
+So you can take on today’s most challenging, graphics-intensive games without missing a beat.

-In fact, the GeForce GTX 1060 delivers 3x the performance of previous-generation cards*.
+The GeForce GTX 1060 delivers 3x the performance of previous-generation cards*.
 You can only play your favorite games as they were meant to be played on NVIDIA GeForce GTX GPUs.
 Experience faster, smoother gameplay when playing Gears of War 4*, Forza Horizon 3*, Paragon*, Overwatch* or Tom Clancy’sClancy’s The Division*.
 With an NVIDIA GeForce GTX GPU in your PC or laptop,

-We start things off the price because this will obviously be your most significant consideration when making up your mind between these cards.
+We start things off the price because this will be your most significant consideration when making up your mind between these cards.
 With that being said, the GeForce GTX 1070 has an MSRP of $499, while the Nvidia GeForce GTX 1060 costs just under half at $349.

 So there’s not much difference here.
 However, if the price isn’t as important to you, then that would make choosing the more affordable option easier.

 Both models offer similar specs; they’re both built on TSMC’sTSMC’s 16nm FinFET process technology and feature GDDR5 memory running across 256-bit interfaces.
 They also have identical power consumption numbers.

-If you want the best gaming experience possible, then go with the GTX 1070.
+If you want the best gaming experience possible, go with the GTX 1070.
 Otherwise, the lower-priced, less expensive GTX 1060 might do the trick.

 For example, if you own a desktop PC and don’t need anything fancy like multiple monitors, SLI, etc., then going with the cheaper version may save you money over time, thanks to how long it can last before needing replacement.

-Regardless of whether you choose the GTX1060 or GTX970, remember to keep in mind any additional components you wish to add, such as hard drives, RAM, CPU cooler fans, lighting systems, etc.
+Regardless of whether you choose the GTX1060 or GTX970, remember to keep in mind any additional components you wish to add, such as hard drives, RAM, CPU more excellent fans, lighting systems, etc.